web3-insurTech-foundation/architecture/domains/payment/readme.md

 # Payment Domain

-The Payment Domain explores the way money, either in the form of Premiums form the customers of claim payments form the insurer are transfered and accounted
+The Payment Domain explores the way money, either in the form of Premiums form the customers of claim payments form the insurer are transferred and accounted